10 SMS Customer Engagement Strategies to Boost Retention

 7. Automate Routine Messages

 Think of the messages customers expect from you and set up automated workflows for those points.
-It keeps your brand responsive without constant hands-on effort.
-Small touches like using the customer’s first name or a friendly tone make a big difference.
+It keeps your brand responsive without constant intervention.

 8. Combine SMS With Other Channels

 SMS works best when it’s part of a bigger system.
-When you coordinate your messages across multiple channels, you create a unified experience for your audience.
+When you integrate SMS across multiple channels, you create a unified experience for your audience.

-For example, if you’re running a new product launch, you can use email to share detailed information, social media to build excitement, and SMS to send quick reminders or limited-time offers.
+For example, if you’re running a new product launch, you can use email to share detailed information, social media to build excitement, and SMS to send quick reminders or flash sale offers.

 You can also direct customers from a text to your website, social page, or chat support when they need more information.